 This study involved 12 healthy men and women who were given doses ranging from 100 mg, 300 mg or 1000 mg of NR per day for a week each.
 The study showed no side effects and that NR significantly raised NAD levels, with higher dosages leading to higher NAD levels.
 This study only looked at safety.
 It was not designed to test if NR improved any health issues.

-For those who are not so “healthy” its wise to speak to a pharmacist and doctor to get a more personalized recommendation on safety.
-Just a few people this might apply to include
+For those who are not so “healthy”, it's wise to speak to a pharmacist and doctor to get a more personalized recommendation on safety.
+Here are a few things to consider when taking this supplement.
+This is list is not complete so follow up with your pharmacist/doctor.

 Exercise vs. Nicotinamide Riboside

-Looking at the claims made for nicotinamide riboside I was struck by how its benefits are very similar to another – lesser expensive – supplement.
-Many of the claims for nicotinamide riboside are very similar to those made for exercise.
+Looking at the claims being made for nicotinamide riboside I was struck by how its benefits are very similar to those made for exercise.
 For example, it's well known regular exercise can:

 It doesn't take a lot of exercise either to achieve some of these effects.
 In the longer life study linked to above, it took just 15 minutes of walking per day to lengthen life by 3 years!